mnapoli/gitstats/README.md

 **Work in progress**

+## Installation

+- clone this repository
+- install Composer dependencies
+- symlink the `gitstats` to your `/usr/local/bin`

 ## Usage

 - clone the repository you want to analyze in a temporary directory (e.g. `/tmp/repository`)
-- add a `gitstats.yml` file in your current directory
+- add a `gitstats.yml` file in your current directory (you can create an empty directory if you want)
 - run `gitstats run /tmp/repository`

 Example of a `gitstats.yml`: